Walsh announces rollback of reopening plan as COVID-19 hospitalizations mount

-BOSTON (WHDH) - Mayor Martin J. Walsh on Monday announced that Boston will be rolling back its economic reopening for at least three weeks as new coronavirus cases and hospitalizations continue to climb.
+BOSTON (WHDH) - Mayor Martin J. Walsh announced Monday that Boston will be rolling back its economic reopening for at least three weeks as new coronavirus cases and hospitalizations continue to climb.

 Beginning Dec.
 16, Boston will move back to Phase 2 of Step 2 of the state’s reopening plan, resulting in the closure of many indoor businesses including gyms and fitness centers, according to Walsh.